 See fabulous classic Christmas movies all season long!

-3. College Station
+3. College Station, Texas

 I suggest waiting in line (and there will be a line) to ride the hayride through the light displays because so many will have you oohing and awwing the entire ride.
 I took so many pictures and didn’t even use them.
 Don’t make the mistake of trying to get lots of photos.
 Just enjoy the ride and watch!
 It is the best light show I’ve ever seen.